Reopening information for cottages, bothies and bunkhouses

-Our check-in time has changed to 4pm so that our staff have some additional time to carry out the extended cleaning protocols ready for your contact-free arrival.
+Our check-in time for all accommodation has changed to 4pm so that our staff have some additional time to carry out the extended cleaning protocols ready for your contact-free arrival.

-We kindly ask that you leave promptly at 10am on your departure day to ensure we’re able to get the cottage safely ready for the next guests.
+We kindly ask that you leave promptly at 10am on your departure day to ensure we’re able to get all the accommodation safely ready for the next guests.

 Our usual high standards and cleaning processes remain the same with extra care being taken to ensure we sanitise areas that are frequently touched or handled, such as door handles, appliance handles, switches and key safes.
-We’ll be leaving cleaning products in the cottages for you to use, including sanitising spray and hand wash.
+We'll also be cleaning soft furnishings.
+We’ll be leaving cleaning products in the cottages, bothies and bunkhouses for you to use, including sanitising spray and hand wash.